Skip to main content

 1. Add the chopped peppers and honey to a small saucepan or pot.
 On medium heat, let the honey mixture simmer for 5 minutes so that the honey can be infused with the peppers’ flavor and spiciness.

 2. Remove the honey from the heat and let it cool.
-You can leave the chopped peppers in the honey or strain it through a fine mesh sieve.
-You can toss the peppers, or enjoy them as they are.
+You can leave the chopped peppers in the honey or strain it through a fine-mesh sieve.
+You can toss the peppers or enjoy them as they are.

 If you’re craving hot honey but don’t have immediate access to fresh or dried chilies, then you’ll be glad to know that hot sauce can sub in for the peppers.
-In his recipe, David Guas adds butter to a combination of honey and Louisiana-style hot sauce, which helps to reduce the hot sauce’s vinegar flavor and to create a condiment with limitless possible uses.
+In his recipe, David Guas adds butter to a combination of honey and Louisiana-style hot sauce, which helps to reduce the hot sauce’s vinegar flavor and to create a condiment with limitless uses.

-• .5 cup Louisiana-style hot sauce (Guas prefers Crystal)
+• 1/2 cup Louisiana-style hot sauce (Guas prefers Crystal)

-• 1 tbsp unsalted butter, softened
+• 1 tablespoon unsalted butter, softened

 2. Simmer on medium-high heat for 6 to 7 minutes until reduced by half.